 The police went to Wayne Torcivia’s home when his teenage daughter called an emergency hotline run by child protective services.
 The police dispatcher said the teenager described a violent, domestic dispute involving her intoxicated father.
 Torcivia told officers that he had a heart condition and would die if they used a Taser on him.
-He asked them to “please tase me and kill me.”
+The police alleged that he asked them to “please tase me and kill me.”
 Officers took Torcivia for a psychological evaluation.
 Torcivia was discharged later that day and the police seized his firearms.
 It was standard procedure in Suffolk County to temporarily safeguard weapons when there is a domestic incident and someone is transported for a mental health evaluation.

 Torcivia claimed damages under the the 1978 U.S. Supreme Court decision Monell v.
 Department of Social Services which allows damages against municipalities for unconstitutional policies that lead to police misconduct.
 The appeals court said Suffolk County’s policy serves a special need and is constitutionally reasonable because the county has a substantial governmental interest in preventing suicide and domestic violence and there is no Fourth Amendment violation.